metrorailings/OwlBlog/content/posts/2022-circa-millions-week-2-predictions.md

 Dontrell Hilliard is at risk of not playing next Monday given his practice attendance.
 A big blow to a Titans offense desperately looking for personnel to facilitate a passing game.

+Buffalo might be missing the services of Ed Oliver, their chief run stopper.

 ##### _Weather_

 Typical autumn weather